tildearrow/furnace/papers/zsm-format.md

 ### PCM Sample Data

-This is blob of PCM data with no internal formatting.
+This is a blob of PCM data with no internal formatting.
 Offsets into this blob are provided via the PCM header.
 The end of this blob will be the end of the ZSM file.

 ## EXTCMD Channel Scifications